-While the use-case presented above is fictional, it illustrates one of a myriad of forms of confidential interaction that a tireless and always-available VH can foster.
+While the use-case presented above is fictional, it illustrates one of a myriad of forms of confidential interaction that a tireless and always-available virtual human can foster.
 A fundamental challenge of the SimCoach project will be to better understand the diverse needs of the user base such that appropriate individual user experiences can be delivered to promote better healthcare access.
-There are immense differences in the needs of SMs and their families.
+At the most basic level, there are immense differences in the needs of service members and their families.
 Further, there are likely large differences in the level of awareness that users will have of existing resources and in their own need/desire to engage such resources.
-Within the SM population there is a high likelihood that individual users will have had very diverse combat experiences, help-seeking histories and consequent impact on significant others.
-Thus, a one-size-fits-all "chat-bot" level approach, as has become relatively common on the internet (Rizzo, 2009), would likely be less helpful in addressing the diversity of needs with this population.
+Within the service member population there is a high likelihood that individual users will have had very diverse combat experiences, help-seeking histories and consequent impact on significant others.
+The net result of attempting to engage such a diverse user base is that the system will need to be able to employ a variety of general strategies and tactics to be relevant to each individual user.

-The net result of attempting to engage such a diverse user base is that the system needs to be able to employ a variety of general strategies and tactics to be relevant to each individual user.
 In this regard, the SimCoach project is employing a variety of techniques to create the user experience.
 One relevant clinical model is the PLISSIT clinical framework (Permission, Limited Information, Specific Suggestions, and Intensive Therapy) (Annon, 1976), which provides an established model for encouraging help-seeking behaviors in persons who may feel stigma and insecurity regarding a clinical condition.
-In the SimCoach project, the aim is to address the "PLISS" components, leaving the intensive therapy component to live providers, to which users in need of this level of care can be referred.
+In the SimCoach project, the aim is to address the "PLISS" components, leaving the intensive therapy component to live professionals to which users in need of this level of care can be referred.
 Another source of knowledge is social work practice.
 Such models take a case management approach, serving both as an advocate and a guide.
 The SimCoach development team is also leveraging knowledge from the entertainment/gaming industry.
-While knowledge from this community is not typically applied towards healthcare, a primary aim of this community is in the explicit attraction and engagement of individuals' attention.
-As this web-based VH interactive system evolves, experts in all three of these models are being consulted to achieve our goal of engaging and focusing this unique user base on the steps to initiate care as needed.
-Additionally, all interactions will be consistent with findings that suggest that interventions with individuals with PTSD and other psychosocial difficulties achieve the following: 1) promotion of perceptions of self-efficacy and control; 2) encouragement of the acceptance of change; 3) encouragement of positive appraisals; and 4) an increase in the usage of adaptive coping strategies (Whealin et al., 2008).
+While knowledge from this community is not typically applied towards healthcare, a primary aim by this community is in the explicit attraction and engagement of individuals' attention.
+As we work to develop this web-based VH interactive system we are working closely with experts in all three of these models to achieve our goal of engaging and focusing this unique user base on the steps to initiate care as needed.
+Additionally, all interactions will be consistent with findings that suggest that interventions with individuals with PTSD and other psychosocial difficulties achieve the following: 1) promotion of perceptions of self-efficacy and control 2) encouragement of the acceptance of change; 3) encouragement of positive appraisals; and 4) an increase in the usage of adaptive coping strategies (Whealin et al., 2008).
 These principles of intervention will be implicit in all of the interactions between the SimCoach and its users.

-CONCLUSIONS
+6. CONCLUSIONS